Banana Almond Butter Smoothie

 Cuisine: American

-Keyword: almond butter smoothie
+Keyword: banana almond butter smoothie

 Did you make this recipe?Mention @eatingbirdfood and tag #eatingbirdfood!